Dealing With Denial

 It’s very difficult to begin the conversation when it comes to denial.
 The issues from which a person’s denial can stem from can be very private, like a deep personal loss.
 Which sometimes we may not totally be able to relate to, because we haven’t gone through a similar situation ourselves.
 It’s important that we keep trying to initiate.

+So, how to deal with denial in a relationship?
+Or even better, how is dealing with denial in any area of life helpful?
 We’ll need to continually remind ourselves that it’s not healthy to be stuck, and while change may prove to be difficult for a lot of us, it always leads to something better.
 If we take another look at Kübler-Ross’ model and try to apply it, then we can change our perception of denial as simply a part of a process.
 Processes are meant to have a beginning, a middle, and an end.
-The goal is to start the process and work through it, and aim to reach the end, which could optimistically, hold the promise of healing.
+The goal is to start the process and work through it and aim to reach the end, which could optimistically, hold the promise of healing.